IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 9. The Mobile Device can now use the appointment infoirmation.

-#### 1:XX.4.2.5 Use Case \#5: Document Subscription for Mobile Device in DSUB Environment
+#### 1:XX.4.2.5 Use Case \#5: Document Subscription for Mobile Alert System

 The availability of a specific document is notified in a Mobile Alert System with a patient indipendent subscription.

-##### 1:XX.4.2.5.1 Document Subscription for Mobile Device in DSUB Environment Use Case Description
+##### 1:XX.4.2.5.1 Document Subscription for Mobile Alert System Use Case Description

 Dr. Gordon is a new medic hired by the geriatric ward of the Goodcare General Hospital.
 In this facility there is a Mobile Alert System in order to mitigate the spreading of higly contagious diseases.
 In order to do this every employee has an app on his personal mobile device that is connected to the mobile Alert System.
 When a highly contagious disease is reported inside the geriatric ward an alert is spread in order to follow immediately the specific quarantine protocol expected for the reported disease.

-##### 1:XX.4.2.5.2 Document Subscription for Mobile Device in DSUB Process Flow
+##### 1:XX.4.2.5.2 Document Subscription for Mobile Alert System Process Flow

 <div>
 {%include usecase5-processflow.svg%}
 </div>
 <br clear="all">

-Figure 1:XX.4.2.5-1: Document Subscription for Mobile Device in DSUB Environment in DSUBm
+Figure 1:XX.4.2.5-1: Document Subscription for Mobile Alert System in DSUBm

 **Pre-conditions**:

-The assumption is that systems share the information in a DSUB Environment.
+The assumption is that systems share the information in a XDS on FHIR Environment.
+In the central infrastructure the XDS Registry is grouped by the DSUB Document Metadata Publisher.
+The Notification Manager System manages both mobile and non mobile subscription, groping DSUB Document Metadata Broker by the Mobile Notification Broker, The sistems share and retrive the documents by implementing MHD Document Source and/or MHD Document Consumer thanks to an MHD interface on XDS (see XDS on FHIR Option of MHD Profile).

 **Main Flow**: